kristinadiaz/kd-webportfolio/README.md

 <!--About Me Section-->
 Another photo next to section about me
 After graduating college with a B.A. in History, I spent 2 1/2 years as a desktop support technician.
 After much reflection, I decided being a desktop support technician was not the career path for me.
-I realized that I enjoyed the idea of creating, problem solving, and tinkering with code.
-I decided pursing a career in web development was the right path for me and I'm currently enrolled in Flatiron School's Software Engineering program.
+I realized that I enjoyed the idea of creating, problem solving, and tinkering with what I built.
+I decided pursing a career as a Full Stack Software Engineer was the right path for me and I'm currently enrolled in Flatiron School's Software Engineering program.

 <!--Portfolio Section-->
 Pictures that link to separate page to projects